State system overview: A Guide to the History, Organization and Operation of the STATE System

 The only program of its kind in the country, the goal of this collaboration with the Oklahoma Department of Human Services is to increase the quality of child care by enhancing the knowledge and professionalism of its workers.
 Eligible child care professionals are offered a scholarship and provided an opportunity to attend a community college while earning credentials, certificates and degrees in child development.

-Since its inception in 2005, the Concurrent Enrollment Tuition Waiver program has allowed outstanding juniors and seniors the opportunity to earn tuition-free college credit while still in high school.
-In 2012-13, more than 12,700 students enrolled in nearly 20,000 courses generating more than 102,000 credit hours.
+Since its inception in 2005, the Concurrent Enrollment program has allowed outstanding juniors and seniors the opportunity to earn college credit while still in high school.
+Seniors may also be eligible for a tuition waiver of up to six credit hours per semester for their concurrent courses.
+In 2014-15, there were more than 12,900 student enrollments in concurrent enrollment courses generating more than 110,000 credit hours.

 Twenty-nine technology centers across the state have partnered with 18 higher education institutions and branch campuses in cooperative alliance agreements.
 In the past year, Oklahoma students who took courses at technology centers earned more than 68,000 credit hours toward an Associate in Applied Science degree offered by a State System college or university.